 If you do any sewing and feel like a kid in a candy store when browsing for fabrics you can probably relate when I say that having a good system to organize your fabric stash is a must.

 It’s no secret that I love any excuse to add a new fabric to my home decor.
-And since I love to mix and match fabrics I’m always on the hunt for my next favorite pattern which often leaves me with a fabric stash that I need to keep organized.
+And since I love to mix and match fabrics I’m always on the hunt for my next favorite pattern which often leaves me with a fabric stash that I need to keep organized and declutter often.

 I keep my fabric in a drawer in the built in that I created in my office, but if you don’t have a built in, there are still so many fun and beautiful ways to keep your fabric organized and maybe even display your collection!

 YOU MIGHT ALSO LIKE: 5 MORE Awesome places to buy fabric online

 7 Clever Ways to Organize Your Fabric Stash

 This hanging fabric storage from Ish and Chi is my absolute favorite idea!
 Not only does it look beautiful, it would be easy to quickly find what you are looking for.
 It’s a great way to use an existing closet, just add skirt hangers with clips and your fabric stash!

 I also love the idea of hanging your fabric so that you can see it because who doesn’t love to look at all those patterns and colors together!

 This simple idea for storing and organizing your fabric stash is another of my faves.